Caesars Sportsbook Promo Code CBS20X: Get 20 100% profit boosts for Lions-Chiefs, NFL Sunday Night Football

 The Lions enter NFL Week 6 at 4-1 and on a four-game winning streak, while the Chiefs sit at 2-3 and looking to right the ship.
 Detroit has won three of the last five matchups with Kansas City, including a 21-20 win at Arrowhead Stadium in 2023.
 However, the host Chiefs are 2-point favorites in the latest NFL Week 6 odds at Caesars.
 The over/under for total points scored is 53.

-Patrick Mahomes threw four touchdowns when the Chiefs last played at home in Week 4, and he is listed at -197 odds to throw over 1.5 touchdown passes on Sunday.
-Jared Goff leads the NFL with 12 touchdowns through five games, and he is listed at -141 odds to eclipse 1.5 TDs.
-Lions running back Jahmyr Gibbs has the shortest odds of being an anytime touchdown-scorer at -160 odds, followed by teammates David Montgomery at -114 and Amon-Ra St. Brown at +105.
-Chiefs running back Kareem Hunt is listed at +130 odds to score at anytime, according to Caesars.
+Patrick Mahomes threw four touchdowns when the Chiefs last played at home in Week 4, and he is -197 to throw over 1.5 touchdown passes on SNF.
+Jared Goff leads the NFL with 12 touchdowns through five games and he is -141 odds to eclipse 1.5 TDs.
+Lions running back Jahmyr Gibbs has the shortest odds of being an anytime touchdown-scorer at -160, followed by teammates David Montgomery at -114 and Amon-Ra St. Brown at +105.
+Chiefs running back Kareem Hunt is +130 to score, according to Caesars.
 Go to Caesars to bet on Chiefs vs. Lions and more NFL Week 6 games here:

 Responsible gaming